 A critical task in setting up a new venture is to conduct thorough market research and business planning in order to assess the business concept and its commercial potential and validate the assumptions upon which its market, financial and operational success is based.

-A well-developed and professionally presented Business Plan is essential for a new business to not only guide the entrepreneur but to also attract other people who can add value – be they key staff members, board members, strategic development partners or investors.
-As the saying goes, ‘failing to plan is planning to fail”.
+A well-developed and professionally presented Business Plan is essential for a new business to not only guide the entrepreneur but to also attract other people who can create value – be they key staff members, board members, strategic development partners or investors.
+As the saying goes, “failing to plan is planning to fail”.

 While it is a ‘given’ that bank funding is usually not available to a new company, start-ups have few options for venture funding and the term “The Valley of Death” is often used to describe this difficult and high-risk stage of development.

-Early-stage entrepreneurs should typically avoid persuing formal Venture Capital (VC) firms before they have secured the interest of Angel Investors and/or Corporate Investors.
+Early-stage entrepreneurs should typically avoid perusing formal Venture Capital (VC) firms before they have secured the interest of Angel Investors and/or Corporate Investors.
 The simple reason for this is that the venture will be too underdeveloped and will require too small an investment – usually less than $1.5 million.
-VC’s should be a later-stage target when the venture has commercialised the technology and is seeking growth funding for market development and sales in international markets, usually in the vecinity of $3-$5 million.

-Twoeyes has deep experience in working with entrepreneurs in the start-up and early-growth stage.
-We have also started and sucecssfully raised capital in our own entrepreneurial projects (see Equity Investments) so we know what it means to be a “Venturepreneur” first hand.
+Twoeyes has deep experience in working with entrepreneurs in the start-up and high-growth stage.
+We have started and successfully raised Angel investment, grant funding and Venture Capital in our own entrepreneurial projects – with two successful exits (see Equity Investments) so we know first-hand what it really means to be a Venturepreneur.

-For a confidential, obligation-free discussion to explore how Twoeyes can help you navigate the Valley of Death and reduce the risks of failure in your start up business, you are invited to contact Twoeyes Managing Director, Conor McKenna, directly on 0402 264 670.
+For a confidential, obligation-free discussion to explore how Twoeyes can help you navigate the Valley of Death and reduce the risks of failure in your start up business, you are invited to contact Twoeyes Managing Director, Conor McKenna, directly on 0402 264 670 or email [email protected].